 Language: Actual language the survey has been sent out in.

-Download & Settings: Provides the option to download your survey results, finish the survey or check for changes (e.g. new subscribers) while the survey is running.
+Download & Settings: Provides the option to download your survey results in excel, send a reminder, finish the survey or check for changes (e.g. new subscribers) while the survey is running.

 Make sure to finish your survey as soon as all the answers are logged so nobody will be able to edit them afterward.